What We Offer

 Our research themes are many and varied, as are our research methods.
 These themes and methods are both reflected in and expanded by the many topics of our research students.
 Broadly, those themes focus on reflexive enquiry into embodied practices, collective and political action, digitisation, cultural value and the expanded choreographic field.
 In addition, C-DaRE also investigates and critiques the legal frameworks that can be used to support and empower the cultural sector.
 Our broad research themes include:

 - inclusivity and collectivity with a focus on disability in dance

 - critical discourse and performance philosophy

 - practice research

-Researchers and PGR students are co-located in ICE, a University building which includes a large dedicated PGR workspace with a number of hot-desking spaces and computers, a large flexible dance studio for practice research, meeting rooms for symposia and other gatherings, an archive room, and a specialist library providing rare and specialist dance resources.
+Researchers and PGR students are co-located in the Institute for Creative Cultures (ICC), a University building which is home to other Centres within the Creative Cultures.
+ICC includes a large dedicated PGR workspace with a number of hot-desking spaces and computers, a large flexible dance studio for practice research, meeting rooms for symposia and other gatherings, an archive room, and a specialist library providing rare and specialist dance resources.
 We have some specialist IT equipment for video editing, motion tracking, etc.